Dorset Joint Railway

 existing points 13 were abolished and a new connection provided from the Up Siding to the single line at the Ashcott end of the station, together with a new ground signal adjacent to the single line

 The gates at Dyehouse Lane level-crossing were worked by hand by a crossing-keeper and it is believed that lever 19 in the SB worked directly on the Gate Locks.
-A plan from the British Railways period marks a wickets lever ground-frame outside the hut, but the actual signal diagram circa-1960 (more about this here) mentions levers in the hut working the Gate Stops and the Wickets.
+A plan from the British Railways period marks a 'wickets lever' ground-frame outside the hut, but a copy of the signal diagram circa-1963 (more about this here) mentions levers in the hut working the Gate Stops and the Wickets.

 |Interior of Glastonbury signal-box circa-1962|